bernardosulzbach/bernardosulzbach.github.io/_posts/2017-09-10-minimum-window-substring.md

 # Description

 This is a post regarding the solution to a substring problem which follows a pattern that is quite common among substring problems: it is solvable with a pair of fast and slow iterators.

+This problem can often appear as an interview question or as part of a competitive programming problem in sites such as [LeetCode](https://leetcode.com/) and [Codeforces](https://codeforces.com/).

 If this is not possible, we will return the empty string.